Welcome Prospective Students!

 DOCTORAL DEGREE PROGRAMS

-- A Baccalaureate or Master's Degree as specified by the program: The applicant must provide an official transcript showing an earned bachelor's or
+- A Baccalaureate or Master's Degree as specified by the program: Applicants must provide an official transcript showing an earned bachelor's or master's

-by an accredited college or university.
-Only transcripts received directly from an
+been awarded by an accredited college or university.
+Only transcripts received directly